 Planning and preparation are key when opening any coffee business, and we want to help you do that.
 The location may be the most important piece of your business, but you can’t go lease a location without a plan.

-Your business plan will be your foundation for everything you do as you work to create your coffee shop.
+Your business plan will be the foundation for everything you do as you work to create your coffee shop.
 It will help you choose the right location, equipment, and staff.
 Your business plan will inform every decision you make early on.

 Before you start looking for a location, you will need to determine what your drive-thru coffee stand will sell.
 There are very few cafés that only serve coffee, and your menu will determine your needs for a location.